 Quickstart: API

-This guide walks through the four core operations using curl.
+This guide walks through the core operations using curl.

 Prerequisites